segmentio/segment-docs/src/connections/sources/catalog/libraries/server/java/quickstart.md

 ## Step 1: Install the Library

 The recommended way to install the library for Java is with a build system like Gradle or Maven.
 This makes it simple to upgrade and swap out destinations.
-The library is distributed via [Maven Central](http://maven.org/) as a `jar` dependency.
+The library is distributed using [Maven Central](http://maven.org/) as a `jar` dependency.

 Here's what it would look like with Maven: